zacjxn/zacjxn/README.md

 - 👀 I’m interested in tally hall, pizza tower, deltarune, basically anything nerdy.
 - 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on a few games with my freind ben
-- 📫 How to reach me my gmail is zacjxn2010
+- 📫 How to reach me: my gmail is zacjxn2010
 - 😄 Pronouns: he/him they/them any/all
 - ⚡ Fun fact: I have never watched any episodes of the simpsons or spongebob